NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 Camera solving overview
 -----------------------

-The ``camera_solve`` tool is implemented as a Python wrapper around two other tools.
-The first of these is the the Theia software library, which is used to generate initial camera position estimates in a local coordinate space.
-You can learn more about Theia at http://www.theia-sfm.org/index.html.
-The second tool is ASP's own ``bundle_adjust`` tool.
-The second step improves the solution to account for lens distortion and transforms the solution from local to global coordinates by making use of additional input data.
+The ``camera_solve`` tool is implemented as a Python wrapper around two other tools that we ship.
+The first of these is `TheiaSfM
+<http://www.theia-sfm.org/index.html>`_.
+It generates initial camera position
+estimates in a local coordinate space.
+The second one is ``bundle_adjust`` (:numref:`bundle_adjust`).
+This program improves the solution to account for lens distortion and transforms the solution from local to global coordinates by making use of additional input data.

-The tool only solves for the extrinsic camera parameters and the user must provide intrinsic camera information.
-You can use the ``camera_calibrate`` tool (see :numref:`camera_calibrate`) or other camera calibration software to solve for intrinsic parameters if you have access to the camera in question.
+The ``camera_solve`` program only solves for the extrinsic camera parameters (camera position and orientation) and the user must provide intrinsic camera information, such as focal length, optical center, and distortion parameters.

+The ``camera_calibrate`` tool (see :numref:`camera_calibrate`) can solve for intrinsic parameters if you have access to the camera in question.

+The ``rig_calibrator`` (:numref:`rig_calibrator`) program can calibrate a rig with one more cameras based on data acquired in situ, without a calibration target.
+It can handle a mix of optical images and depth clouds.

+The ``bundle_adjust`` program can also solve for the intrinsics, without using a rig or a calibration target.
+It can optionally constrain the solution against well-aligned prior terrain (:numref:`floatingintrinsics`).

 The camera calibration information must be contained in a .tsai pinhole camera model file and must passed in using the ``--calib-file`` option.

 :numref:`camera_solve_gcp` has an example of a pinhole camera model file and discusses some heuristics for how to guess the intrinsics.
 A description of our